RohitKaushal7/my-node/README.md

 # Node-Complete
-This is just a practice project what I did was learning nodejs.
+This is just a practice project that I did when I was learning nodejs.

 - Nodejs
 - ExpressJs - for http server